pybliometrics-dev/pybliometrics/docs/examples/AuthorRetrieval.rst

     which were cited by 8,992 author(s) in 11,187 document(s)

-The object can access many bits of data about an author, including the number of papers, h-index, current affiliation, etc.  When a list of `namedtuples <https://docs.python.org/3/library/collections.html#collections.namedtuple>`_ is returned, the can neatly be turned into `pandas <https://pandas.pydata.org/>`_ DataFrames.
+The object can access many bits of data about an author, including the number of papers, h-index, current affiliation, etc.  When a list of `namedtuples <https://docs.python.org/3/library/collections.html#collections.namedtuple>`_ is returned, it can neatly be turned into a `pandas <https://pandas.pydata.org/>`_ DataFrame.

 Information on names: